bright/new-www/content/blog/understanding-the-hoisting-behavior-of-let-and const.md

 > **Hoisting** is a mechanism that relocates **variables declarations** (those declared using the “**var**” keyword) and **function declarations** to the top of their respective scope within the code.

-The traditional definition of **hoisting** often focuses on variables declared with the **var** keyword and **functions declarations** \[1], leaving out the behavior of variables/constants declared using **let** and **const** (alongside various other JavaScript features like **classes**, although we’ll concentrate on variables/constants for clarity).
+The traditional definition of **hoisting** often focuses on variables declared with the **var** keyword and **[functions declarations](<* https://tc39.es/ecma262/multipage/ecmascript-language-statements-and-declarations.html#prod-HoistableDeclaration>)**, leaving out the behavior of variables/constants declared using **let** and **const** (alongside various other JavaScript features like **classes**, although we’ll concentrate on variables/constants for clarity).
 This omission can lead to a misconception about hoisting.
 While it’s true that the hoisting mechanism isn’t experienced in the same way with **let** and **const** it doesn’t imply that it doesn’t exist for them.
 There’s a *grain of truth* behind this myth, highlighting a nuanced aspect of hoisting for these declarations.
 It's important to emphasize that **relocation** isn't a literal process.
 Instead, it acts as a mental model that helps us grasp how the **JavaScript engine** operates **before code execution**, particularly regarding variable and function declarations and their **memory allocation**.
 An intriguing aspect of hoisting is that it allows you to call a function before its definition appears in the code, as the entire function declaration, including its body, is lifted to the top of its scope.

 ## The truth behind hosting of let and const